Antique 19th-Century Islamic Brass Ewer (Aftaba) | Hand-Etched Arabic Calligraphy & Floral Motifs | Persian-Mughal Ritual Vessel

 Antique Islamic Brass Ewer (Aftaba) – 19th Century

-This remarkable 19th-century Islamic brass ewer—known as an Aftaba—is a sculptural fusion of sacred tradition, ceremonial ritual, and artisanal mastery.
-Once used for ritual ablutions in Islamic households and royal courts across Persia and the Indian subcontinent, this vessel embodies devotion, hospitality, and heritage through every hand-etched line and curve.
+Bring home a piece of sacred artistry with this remarkable 19th-century Islamic brass ewer, also known as an Aftaba.
+Once used for ritual ablutions in Islamic households and royal courts across Persia and Mughal India, this vessel reflects devotion, heritage, and refined craftsmanship through its sculptural form and intricate hand-etching.

 Artistry Rooted in Ritual and Reverence

-Crafted from solid brass and naturally aged to a deep, oxidised patina, the Aftaba features a bulbous base, arched handle, and a serpentine spout, all rising to a tapered domed lid.
-The surface is richly adorned with Arabic inscriptions, floral arabesques, and medallions—etched entirely by hand.
-These elements symbolise divine unity, purity, and the spiritual elegance of everyday Islamic life.
+Handcrafted from solid brass and aged into a deep, oxidised patina, the Aftaba features a bulbous base, curved handle, and a serpentine spout rising to a domed lid.
+The surface is richly decorated with Arabic calligraphy, floral arabesques, and medallions—each etched entirely by hand.
+These motifs carry spiritual significance, symbolising purity, divine unity, and the elegance of daily ritual within Islamic tradition.

 Key Features